D2N believes that education is the key to the future and supports programs that advance this belief.

 American Promise Schools (APS) is a Detroit non-profit management group that believes every child should be given a chance for a first-rate education and a shot at the American Dream and provides opportunities for children to accomplish this.
 Their schools include Jalen Rose Leadership Academy, Consortium College Preparatory Academy and Voyageur Academy.
 These schools offer curriculums geared at getting students into college, offer multiple college scholarships and have programs to help keep these kids in college.

-Earthquake Relief Efforts: D2N is rebuilding nine schools in the villages of Dipsung, Sungdel and Rakha which were completely destroyed by the 2015 earthquake.
+Earthquake Relief Efforts: D2N is rebuilding eleven schools in the villages of Bakachol, Dipsung, Sungdel and Rakha which were completely destroyed by the 2015 earthquake.
 The project will take three years and cost approximately $300,000.
 Given the facts that the Nepalese government is overwhelmed by the destruction caused by the earthquake and these villages are remote and marginalized, it is highly unlikely that these schools would or could be rebuilt by the government and local communities without outside help.

-Currently D2N has 131 students on scholarship in Nepal, 128 girls and 3 boys.
+Currently D2N has 131 students (128 girls and 3 boys) on scholarship in Bakachol, Baksila, Dipsung and Rakha.
 Education is free in Nepal, but many children cannot afford school supplies, uniforms, backpacks or even adequate shoes and a winter coat.
 The scholarship fund preferentially selects women of lower castes.
 As long as the kids are attending school and progressing, their scholarship will be renewed annually.

 Many marginalized families send their daughters to work as servants to supplement the family income.
 D2N hopes these scholarships are not just an incentive for the girls to stay in school, but more importantly, an incentive for the parents to keep their daughters in school.